mastan-shariff/js30/CssVariables/README.md

 # CSS variables

--In this  project user can change some properties of an image like blur,space,backgroundcolor.
--This is done with progress bars.
+-In this  project user can change some properties of an image like blur,space,backgroundcolor -This is done with progress bars
--User will be given access to pull and change the progressbar according to the property one wants to change.
--In this project mainly eventlisteners such as input event is used .
--Also template strings are also used.
+-User will be given access to pull and change the progressbar according to the property one wants to change -In this project mainly eventlisteners such as input event is used -Also template strings are also used

 ![Live link](https://shariff-cssvariables.netlify.app/)